Juicy J – ‘The Hustle Continues’ review: icon cements his legacy

 “To the motherfuckers who couldn’t keep Juicy J name out their motherfucking mouth… The dope shit still go-go” he insists in the opening moments of ‘Best Group’, assuring fans he hasn’t lost a step.
 The track’s menacing chords stalk the beat like a predator in the wild, providing the perfect backdrop for Juicy to assert not only Three 6 Mafia’s importance but also his own.

 As he explores this theme throughout much of the 16-track album, it’s not just Juicy’s words that lay claim to his influence.
-The chattering hi-hats, eerie keys and tinny drum loops heard on tracks like ‘Memphis To LA’, ‘Shopping Spree’ and ‘Killa’ featuring Buffalo, New York hip-hop collective Griselda’s Conway The Machine are a reminder of where many of today’s most popular rap producers adopted their style.
+The chattering hi-hats, eerie keys and tinny drum loops heard on tracks like ‘Memphis To LA’, ‘Shopping Spree’ and ‘Killa’ featuring Buffalo, New York hip-hop collective Griselda’s Conway The Machine, remind us where many of today’s most popular rap producers adopted their style.

-‘1995’ sees Juicy dip into his trap-soul bag, teaming up with Logic and producer 6ix for a retrospective look back at the beginning of their careers.
-The track, which includes a snippet of Three 6 Mafia affiliate Project Pat’s 2001 smash ‘Chickenhead’, was originally meant for Logic’s recent ’No Pressure’ album, but sample clearance issues prevened the Maryland rapper from using it, hence his greater lyrical input.
-On ‘What I Need’ Juicy leans on another sample, this time though it operates as a lo-fi undercoat to his marijuana love story.
+‘1995’ sees Juicy dip into his trap-soul bag, teaming up with Logic and producer 6ix for a look back at the beginning of their careers.
+The track, which includes a snippet of Three 6 Mafia affiliate Project Pat’s 2001 smash ‘Chickenhead’, was originally meant for Logic’s recent ’No Pressure’ album, but sample clearance issues prevented the Maryland rapper from using it, hence his greater lyrical input.
+On ‘What I Need’, Juicy leans on another sample, though this time it operates as a lo-fi undercoat to his marijuana love story.

 As with much of Juicy and Three 6’s discography, hedonism dominates the conversation.
 He indulges in talk of weed, women and wealth, and at times it grows a little tedious.
 On ‘I Can’t Stop’, he flatly raps: “I’m in between two bitches like double Dutch / Girl, shake that laffy-taffy, ah-duh-dah-duh”).
 His use of Ty Dolla $ign and Megan Thee Stallion on the monotonous ‘She Gon Pop It’ feels wasteful, too, limiting their talents on the album’s most unimaginative track.

-But for the most part Juicy makes things interesting, whether through humour (‘Gah Damn High’), a stellar list of all-star cameos (2 Chainz, Wiz Khalifa and NLE Choppa), or the occasional change in his vocal delivery, which is never more apparent or exciting than when he dishes out a lesson in street politics on ‘Datz What Is Iz’: “N***a stole from me /
+But for the most part Juicy keeps things interesting, whether through humour (‘Gah Damn High’), a stellar list of all-star cameos (2 Chainz, Wiz Khalifa and NLE Choppa) or the occasional change in his vocal delivery, which is never more apparent or exciting than when he dishes out a lesson in street politics on ‘Datz What Is Iz’: “N***a stole from me /

 Where dat n***a live?”